The WWF is run at a local level by the following offices...

 They say nothing lasts forever… but have you met plastic?
 Plastics will outlive you and take hundreds if not thousands of years to degrade!
 So when they are ‘’thrown away’’ they actually just accumulate in landfill sites or on land – and eventually end up in our rivers and oceans.

-Here are the top 9 problem plastics, in order of their abundance on beaches, and easy swaps for you to join the global movement to #UseLessPlastic, #BeatPlasticPollution and think #PostPlastic by going beyond #PlasticFreeJuly.
+Here are nine problem plastics and easy swaps for you to join the global movement to #UseLessPlastic live a #PostPlastic life.

 1. Prevent plastic jellyfish